 In the 2012-2013 academic year, CASA's Youth Engagement Initiative deepened its student leadership program, expanded holistic programs in the K-12 community, and increased on-campus collaborations at USD.

 Student Leader Program

 The Student Leader program grew this year through the creation of four additional student leader retreats, which focused on leadership development.
 We expanded the role of student leaders to include planning and running reflections and formal advising sessions.
-Y2C staff also increased professional development opportunities by offering a large number of on-and-off-campus workshops.
+Youth Programming staff also increased professional development opportunities by offering a large number of on-and-off-campus workshops.
 We partnered with Student Employment, who helped provide financial assistance for the expanded programing.